Atienn/CART-263/E4/README.md

-# Exercise 4
+# Exercise 4 - Bubble Popper Plus

-In development.
+Basic game where the user must use thier hand with a camera to 'pop' bubbles on screen.